-In Part One of this two-part interview, Chachris Panjatevakupt, the Senior Animator for Zecha Tactics, goes into detail about the game animation and reveals what went into creating the Zecha Tactics teaser trailer.
+In this interview, Chachris Panjatevakupt, the Senior Animator for Zecha Tactics, goes into detail about the game animation and reveals what went into creating the Zecha Tactics teaser trailer.

 Can you tell us a little bit about who you are and what you do at Bit Egg?